- The Settings tab

 Mobile conversions – This is how many contacts clicked the ad on a mobile device and went on to complete a purchase.

-- ROI (Return On Investment) – This is the Revenue expressed as a percentage of the Costs; in other words, the campaigns’ overall value to you.
+- ROAS (Return On Ad Spend) – This is the Revenue expressed as a percentage of the Costs; in other words, the campaigns’ overall value to you.

 - CPM (Cost Per Mille) – This is the cost of 1,000 Impressions.